Bisimilarity of diagrams: Future work

-We investigated bisimilarity of diagrams, more particularly of diagrams with values in real and rational vector spaces.
-While the same intuition as for bisimilarity of transition systems holds -- bisimilarity has equivalent characterizations involving relations and logic -- deciding bisimilarity involves arguments from the category in which diagrams take values, e.g., algebraic arguments when values are in vector spaces.
-We introduced a class of problems of matrices for which the answer in rationals coincides with the answer in reals and reduced it to the existential theory of the reals.
-This allows us to prove that bisimilarity is decidable in EXPSPACE and the satisfaction of a positive formula by a diagram is decidable in PSPACE.

-As a future work, we would like to investigate the case of diagrams with values in Abelian groups, i.e., matrices with values in integers, for which the existential theory is undecidable, but for which we can still decide some problems of matrices.
+As a future work, we would like to investigate the case of diagrams with values in $\mathbb{Z}$-modules (that is, Abelian groups), i.e., diagrams with values in matrices whose coefficients are integers, for which the existential theory is undecidable, but for which we can still decide some problems of matrices.
+Another interesting direction is the relation between our algorithm of Section~\ref{sec:algo} to find a bisimulation and the final chain algorithm \cite{adamek12}, which we let for a future work.